-Even if you’re an Adonis under the fabric, it’s possible to look like a nit should you dress against type.
+Even if you’re an Adonis under the fabric, it’s possible to look like a nit should you dress against your body type.
 Here’s how to ensure your clothes aren’t wearing you.

 Table of Contents